 password new-password

 Change old password to new-password.
-The new password can be passed on the commandline as the next argument (for example, mariadb-admin password "new_password", or can be omitted (as long as no other command follows), in which case the user will be prompted for a password.
+The new password can be passed on the command line as the next argument (for example, mariadb-admin password "new_password", or can be omitted (as long as no other command follows), in which case the user is prompted for a password.
 If the password contains special characters, it needs to be enclosed in quotation marks.
 In Windows, the quotes can only be double quotes, as single quotes are assumed to be part of the password.
 If the server was started with the --skip-grant-tables option, changing the password in this way will have no effect.

 old-password new-password